windmill-labs/windmilldocs/docs/core_concepts/11_persistent_storage/index.md

 [Supabase](https://supabase.com/) is an open-source alternative to Firebase, providing a backend-as-a-service platform that offers a suite of tools, including real-time subscriptions, authentication, storage, and a PostgreSQL-based database.

-1. Sign-up to Supabase's <a href="https://app.supabase.com/sign-up" rel="nofollow" target="_blank">Cloud App</a> or [Self-Host](https://supabase.com/docs/guides/self-hosting) it.
+1. Sign-up to Supabase's <a href="https://app.supabase.com/sign-up" rel="nofollow" >Cloud App</a> or [Self-Host](https://supabase.com/docs/guides/self-hosting) it.

 2. [Create a new Supabase project](https://supabase.com/docs/guides/getting-started).

 3. Get a [Connection string](https://supabase.com/docs/guides/database/connecting-to-postgres#finding-your-connection-string).

    - Go to the `Settings` section.
    - Click `Database`.
    - Find your Connection Info and Connection String.
 Direct connections are on port 5432.

 4. From Windmill, add your Supabase connection string as a [Postgresql resource](https://hub.windmill.dev/resource_types/6/postgresql) and [Execute queries](https://hub.windmill.dev/scripts/postgresql/1294/execute-query-and-return-results-postgresql).
 Tip: you might need to set the `sslmode` to "disable".